By Kevin Muir of the Macro Tourist

 If we get a Trump tax cut, along with the Japanese & ECB quantitative easing kicking in, there is a decent chance the global economy could uptick.
 Growth, and even more importantly, inflation might outperform expectations in the coming months.
 And if that is the case, it is a terrible development for the stock market.

 We have gone up for the past nine years on moribund growth and low inflation.
 Why wouldn’t the exact opposite not cause a decline?

 Everyone complains Central Banks are busy propping up the value of equities through their quantitative easing, but why aren’t they worried about the conditions that will bring about the end of those programs?
 As far as I can see, if you are an equity investor, the last thing you should be hoping for is economic strength.
 The moment that happens, the world’s biggest buyers will put away their blue tickets.

 Anyways, these are kind of pie-in-the-sky theories, but I am willing to bet I finally found the spot.
 Many of us have valiantly searched for it, but the fumbling in the dark has always proved elusive.
 I know all too well that it is a low probability event.
 What are the chances that I nail the top?
 Pretty dismal, but with the confidence of a naive teenager, I am going to put it out there – this is the mystery spot top.
-And if I am wrong, you won’t be my first disappointed partner.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+And if I am wrong, you won’t be my first disappointed partner.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.